Get Busy Spotting Butterflies

 You can also sign up for the Big Butterfly Count - which is aimed at members of the public.

-Join the count for 2024, running from Friday 12 July to Sunday 4 August.
+Join the count for 2025, which is running from Friday 18 Julyto Sunday 10 August.

 Download the Big Butterfly Count ID chart.